 Melt your wax: This part takes 20-30 minutes, so pour yourself an extra cup of coffee or glass of wine for this step ;).
 Pour your wax flakes into your glass pitcher.
 Once the saucepan water is simmering, take your glass pitcher and place it over your simmering water. *CAUTION: Be sure that your glass pitcher or bowl does NOT touch the bottom of the pan!
 It should hover above the simmering water.
 Do not leave this unattended until you're done and the stove is off.* Using your stir stick, stir the wax every few minutes as the flakes start to melt, being careful of the hot steam.
 You want the wax flakes to fully melt until the wax becomes clear and no longer cloudy.

-Stir in your fragrance oil: Immediately pour your entire fragrance oil bottle into the hot wax.
+Stir in your fragrance oil: Immediately empty your entire fragrance oil bottle into the hot wax.
 Enjoy the aromas coming to life!
-Use your stir stick to gently stir in varying directions for about two minutes to blend your fragrance with your wax.
+Use your stir stick to gently stir in varying directions for 1-2 minutes to blend your fragrance with your wax.

 Tomorrow, finish your candles: Your candles are fully hardened and ready to finish!
 Use a wick trimmer, scissors, or any other sharp cutting tool to trim your wicks down to about ¼” - ½” tall.
 Put on your labels.
 If you can stand it, wait another week before burning your candles so the fragrance has ample time to cure in the wax, which will make your scent even stronger when it burns.
 This is called hot throw.
 You’ll enjoy the cold throw of the candle until then, which is the scent your candle gives off even when it is not lit!